My Name Is Khan: Development

-Geographically, the story sets in the San Francisco Bay Area, which came to Bathija's inspirations because of her familiarity with the place while finishing her communication study at the San Francisco State University between 1998 and 2000.
+Geographically, the story is set in the San Francisco Bay Area, which came to Bathija's inspirations because of her familiarity with the place while finishing her communication study at the San Francisco State University between 1998 and 2000.
 Her motivation to use it as the film's backdrop increased in 2007 after seeing many Bollywood films also being shot there.
 A fictional town, Banville, which she described as "a stereotypically white, upper-class Bay Area suburb", was also added into the story.
 In an interview to the East Bay Express, Bathija recounted that while researching for the San Francisco Bay by Google Maps from Mumbai, she spotted Danville, California, which fitted her criteria of a location that resembles a "small, very rich suburban town".
 Beside that, Bathija also wrote the English-language dialogues, while Niranjan Iyengar wrote the Hindi ones.
 A number of Arabic phrases, mostly in religious context, were also added.

 The film was co-produced by Hiroo Yash Johar of Karan Johar's Dharma Productions and Gauri Khan of Shah Rukh Khan's Red Chillies Entertainment.
 The partnership was announced in February 2009; on co-producing the film under his own banner, Shah Rukh Khan said he disliked to presell films, especially non-commercial ones, like My Name Is Khan, and wanted Johar to finish it without taking a loan as well as to collectively own the film.
 The budget was estimated to have been ₹550 million, according to the financial newspaper Mint.
 The production was also handled in part with the American production houses Fox Star Studios and Fox Searchlight Pictures.
 Fox Star's involvement to distribute the film was announced in August; however, the company's exact paid amount for the rights was disputed, with unconfirmed estimations ranging from ₹810 million to ₹1 billion, and its executives refused to disclose the number.
 In February 2010, the Abu Dhabi-based Image Nation joined to distributed the film, and nine months later, the Hong Kong-based Huaxia Film Distribution followed.